Terry Murray: Coaching career

 When the Flyers lost 6-1 in Game 3, he described the result as a choking situation during a closed-door meeting with his players, which angered them since it "exposed and pulverized" the "fragility of the team's confidence".
 Murray served as a pro scout for the Flyers during the 1997–98 season, which saw Wayne Cashman named as coach, who was meant to be a more communicative coach.

 During the 1998–99 season, Murray assumed the Panthers' head coaching position from his brother, Bryan, the interim Panthers' coach, after Doug MacLean was fired.
 In 1999–2000, Murray led the Panthers to a franchise record 98-point season, team-record 43 victories, and into the first round of the playoffs.
 He was replaced by Duane Sutter at the Panthers' helm in the fall of 2000.

 Murray served as a pro scout for the Philadelphia Flyers over parts of three seasons (2000–01 to 2002–03) and joined the coaching staff as an assistant coach from 2003 to 2008.

 He served as coach of the Los Angeles Kings from July 17, 2008, until December 12, 2011.
 At the time of his dismissal, he ranked third in franchise wins (139), fourth in games coached (275), and first in winning percentage (.560).
 Assistant coach John Stevens was named interim head coach.
-When the Kings won the 2012 Stanley Cup Finals under then-head coach Darryl Sutter, they requested the NHL to have Murray's name included on the cup but were denied by the NHL.
+He did some scouting for the Kings during their run to the Stanley Cup Final.
+When the Kings won the 2012 Stanley Cup Final under then-head coach Darryl Sutter, they requested the NHL to have Murray's name included on the cup but were denied by the NHL.
+He received a Stanley Cup ring.

 Murray then served as head coach of the Lehigh Valley Phantoms of the American Hockey League.
 At the time, Murray was the only coach in the AHL who had coached in the league in the 1980s.